|

 Amalienborg Palace Museum

-Once you’ve had a look at the exterior of the Amalienborg Palace (and watched the Changing of the Guard), you can head inside to learn more about Denmark’s royal history at the Amalienborg Museum, as well as seeing some of its luxurious room.
+Once you’ve had a look at the exterior of the Amalienborg Palace (and watched the Changing of the Guard), you can head inside to learn more about Denmark’s royal history at the Amalienborg Museum, as well as seeing some of its luxurious rooms.

 Set inside Christian VIII’s Palace, one of four separate palaces which make up Amalienborg, you can also peek into Christian X’s study, marvel at the Faberge Chamber and see the Gala Hall which is still used for royal state occasions.
 Don’t miss the treasury with its priceless jewellery as well.